rumbledot/estiMate/readme.md

 An app that can help estimate your house/building construction cost.

+No longer fully functional as I have reuse MongoDB Atlas for something else.

 ### Objective:
 I wanted to learn developing a web-app using framework and a non-SQL database.